innovation-sre/workload-automation-setup/README.md

 - git (yum install)

 ### Assumptions
 You have a preinstalled Jenkins server with OpenShift CLI (oc) and cached appropriate kubernetes config.

-For lack of integration with Vault (at the moment), we assume that this Jenkins server/worker is already setup with the necessary tooling to connect to the control plane of the desired cluster.
+For lack of integration with Vault (at the moment), we assume that this Jenkins server/worker is already setup with the necessary tooling to connect to the control plane of the target OpenShift cluster.

 ### Configure Jenkins job ini and workload-env sh file
 - username/jenkins_user_id